fabiodellanna/docsify-poc/docs/README.md

 E2021

 Two COD amounts were indicated.
-Please indicate the amount for COD items (N) in the “ATT\_Amount” field and in the “REC\_DATA” field for electronic COD items (BLN).
+Please indicate the amount for COD items (N) in the "ATT\_Amount" field and in the "REC\_DATA" field for electronic COD items (BLN).

 E2024